Clemente Montes

-Clemente José Montes Barroilhet (born 25 April 2001) is a Chilean professional footballer who plays as a forward for the Spanish club Celta de Vigo B on loan from Universidad Católica.
+Clemente José Montes Barroilhet (born 25 April 2001) is a Chilean professional footballer who plays as a forward for Universidad Católica.

 Club career

 Universidad Catolica

 Montes debuted the year 2020 in the match against Santiago Wanderers in San Carlos de Apoquindo, on the following date.

 International career

 After being called up to the first training microcycle on 2021 of the Chile senior team by Martín Lasarte, he received his first official call up for the friendly match against Bolivia on March 26, 2021, making his international debut at the minute 87 along with his teammate Ignacio Saavedra.
 In addition, he was in the Chile squad for the 2021 Copa América, but he didn't make any appearance.

+He was included in the squad for the 2023 Pan American Games, where Chile won the silver medal.

+In 2024, he took part in the Pre-Olympic Tournament by replacing Lautaro Pastrán due to an injury.

 Personal life

 He has two cousins – brothers to each other – who are professional footballers: the English-born French-Chilean older brother, Richard Barroilhet, who came to Chile on 2017 to join O'Higgins and the French-Chilean younger brother, Jordan Barroilhet, who came to Chile on 2020 to join Deportes Puerto Montt.